 The OpenSceneryX project is a free to use library of scenery objects for X-Plane® 8.6 and above.
-X-Plane X-Plane® 9 and 10 are fully supported.
+X-Plane® 9 and 10 are fully supported.
 It is a collaborative effort by members of the X-Plane.org community and the aim is to provide a good range of high quality scenery components for authors to use in their scenery packages.

 The library contains many pre-built 3d models including buildings, aircraft and vehicles as well as a large collection of ground markings, ground furniture and trees from both Europe and America.

-An index of all the objects in the current version is available down the right hand side of this page, click to view more information about the object, including a screenshot.
+An index of all the objects in the current version is available here.
 Note that you cannot download single objects, you must download the library as a whole.

 Click one of the following links to download the OpenSceneryX installer:

 To use the installer, just unzip it and run it.
 You will be asked to locate your X-Plane® folder and then the installer will automatically download the latest version of OpenSceneryX.

-You don't need to download a new installer every time you want to update OpenSceneryX, you can just re-run the installer whenever you like and it will only download files that have changed.
+You don’t need to download a new installer every time you want to update OpenSceneryX, you can just re-run it whenever you like and it will only download files that have changed.

 If you downloaded the full zipped version, unzip it and a folder titled ‘OpenSceneryX’ should be created.
 Move this folder into the ‘Custom Scenery’ folder inside your X-Plane folder